 Good advertising puts the right marketing message in front of the right people at the right time.
 It can increase awareness of what your business offers, help you find new customers and boost your sales.

 Planning your ad campaign

-A successful ad will be tailored to the audience you are addressing, the media you are advertising in and the goals you are trying to achieve.
+A successful ad will be tailored to the audience you are addressing, the media you are advertising in, and the goals you are trying to achieve.
 If you follow a few key rules, writing an effective advertisement is straightforward.
-Alternatively, you can use an advertising agency, or a freelance copywriter to help.

-Bear in mind that timing can be an important part of a successful advertising campaign.
-You usually need to repeat your ads regularly to achieve long-term objectives such as raising awareness of your company.
+Bear in mind that timing is an important element of a successful advertising campaign.
+You usually need to repeat your ads regularly to achieve long-term objectives such as raising awareness of your business.

 Understanding which messages and which media work best will help you ensure that your next advertising campaign is even more successful.